Germany ends nuclear era as last reactors power down

 The government has the energy situation “under control”, Habeck assured, having filled gas stores and built new infrastructure for the import of liquefied natural gas to bridge the gap left by Russian supplies.

-Instead, the minister from the Green party, which was founded on opposition to nuclear power, is focused on getting Germany to produce 80 percent of its energy from renewables by 2030.
+Instead, the minister is focused on getting Germany to produce 80 percent of its energy from renewables by 2030.

 To this end, Chancellor Olaf Scholz has called for the installation of “four to five wind turbines a day” over the next few years -- a tall order given that just 551 were installed last year.